The University Executive Committee is responsible for all matters associated with the development and management of the university.

 To be treated with courtesy and fairness, and in a timely manner

-To experience a safe and secure environment, free from harassment, victimisation, sexual misconduct or discrimination of any kind (including initiation-style events for student activities)
+To experience a safe and secure environment, free from harassment, victimisation, sexual violence or discrimination of any kind (including initiation-style events related to student clubs & societies)

 The University to continually review public health guidance in order to keep the campus environment safe